boardflare/website/pages/apps/excel/translate.md

 # Translate for Excel

-Unlimited free translation for 20 languages, locally in Excel.
+Unlimited free translation for 20 languages to and from English, and between 100 languages using a premium model.

 ## Overview